 Ricardo, can you test this patch and apply if it's okay?

-#8 Updated by Ricardo Mones about 1 month ago
+#8 Updated by Ricardo Mones almost 5 years ago

 Many thanks for the patch!
 As far as I can see it is correct: implements mbox locking in the recommended order, also giving priority to lockf (fnctl) over flock on systems which have both (like Debian systems).